Adasumizox/htb-tui/README.md

 ## Potential Enhancements

 *   **Configuration File:** Load settings (like API key, default filter, default sort) from a configuration file.
-*   **Targeted Updates:** Instead of refetching the entire machine list after spawning, update only the relevant machine's data.
-This would greatly improve performance.
 *   **Search Functionality:** Allow users to search for machines by name or other criteria.
-*   **Asynchronous Updates:** Use asynchronous tasks (tokio) more effectively to avoid blocking the UI while fetching data.

 ## Contributing